agusadhitama/cinematch/README.md

 ## ✨ About

-**CineMatch** is a single-page web app that recommends movies and TV series based on your current mood and preferred genres.
-No sign-up, no clutter just pick your vibe and get your watchlist for tonight.
+**CineMatch** is a single page web app that recommends movies and TV series based on your current mood and preferred genres.
+No sign up, no clutter just pick your vibe and get your watchlist for tonight.

 Built as a pure **HTML/CSS/JS** project with zero dependencies, fully responsive for both desktop and mobile.